sciter-sdk/pysciter/README.md

 * [Graphics](http://sciter.com/docs/content/sciter/Graphics.htm) module using excellent AGG library of Maxim Shemanarev at [www.antigrain.com](http://antigrain.com).
 * Network communication module, it relies on [Libcurl](http://curl.haxx.se/), the Great.

+Internally it contains the following modules:

+* **CSS** – CSS parser and collection of parsed CSS rules, etc.
+* **HTML DOM** – HTML parser and DOM tree implementation.
+* **layout managers** – collection of various layout managers – text layout, default block layout, flex layouts.
+Support of positioned floating elements is also here.
+This module does layout calculations heavy lifting.
+This module is also responsible for rendering of layouts.
+* **input behaviors** – collection of built-in behaviors – code behind "active" DOM elements: `<input>`, `<select>`, `<textarea>`, etc.
+* **script module** – source-to-bytecode compiler and virtual machine (VM) with compacting garbage collector (GC).
+This module also contains runtime implementation of standard classes and objects: Array, Object, Function and others.
+* **script DOM** – runtime classes that expose DOM and DOM view (a.k.a. window) to the script.
+* **graphics abstraction layer** – abstract graphics implementation that isolates modules above from particular platform details
+    * Direct2D/DirectWrite graphics backend implementation (Windows);
+    * GDI+ graphics backend implementation (Windows);
+    * CoreGraphics backend implementation (Mac OS X);
+    * Cairo backend implementation (GTK on all platforms including Linuxes);
+* **core primitives** – set of common primitives: string, arrays, hash maps and so on.

 Sciter supports all standard elements defined in HTML5 specification [with some additions](http://sciter.com/developers/for-web-programmers/).
 CSS extended to better support Desktop UI development, e.g. flow and flex units, vertical and horizontal alignment, OS theming.

 [Sciter SDK](http://sciter.com/download/) comes with demo "browser" with builtin DOM inspector, script debugger and documentation browser: